itscullenbrady/itscullenbrady/README.md

 Aspiring game developer & programmer from Nova Scotia, Canada
 IT Programming from NSCC
-🛠Working with: C#, Unity, Java, Spring, Kotlin, HTML/CSS/JS
+Working with: C#, Unity, Java, Spring, Kotlin, HTML/CSS/JS
 Passionate about: immersive games, systems design, tech experiments, and a bit of weird science

 ## Current Projects